vanadium/website/content/tutorials/javascript/security.md

 * Alice hosts a fortune service and has blessings `alice`
-* Bob is a friend of Alice (friends can get fortunes, but not add them) and has blessings `alice/friends/bob`.
+* Bob is a friend of Alice (friends can get fortunes, but not add them) and has blessings `alice:friends:bob`.
-* Carol is a family member of Alice (family can both add and get fortunes) and has blessings `alice/family/sister`.
+* Carol is a family member of Alice (family can both add and get fortunes) and has blessings `alice:family:sister`.
-* Diane is given blessings by Carol with an expiry caveat so until the expiration takes effect Diane can act as a family member of Carol through the blessings `alice/family/sister/guest/diane`.
+* Diane is given blessings by Carol with an expiry caveat so until the expiration takes effect Diane can act as a family member of Carol through the blessings `alice:family:sister:guest:diane`.

 However, there are a few modifications for the JavaScript tutorials.
 In addition to the blessings above, each person with have an additional blessing